-Third women's march faces winter weather, a shutdown and anti-Semitism charges
+Third Women's March faces winter weather, a shutdown and anti-Semitism charges

 As the second consecutive march to occur during a government shutdown, and with anticipated wintry precipitation on its way, the Women's March organization switched its starting location from the Lincoln Memorial to Freedom Plaza, organizers said.

-“The National Park Service and park police are technically not even allowed to speak with Women’s March organizers even though we have a permit,” the organization told NBC News.
-“Currently, barely two staffers are running an office that usually has up to 15 people working full-time.”

-But the federal agency said the shutdown would have no impact on Saturday's demonstration.

-Acting Chief of Public Affairs for National Park Service Mike Litterst told NBC News that the lapse of appropriations would not affect their ability to hold the event.
+Acting Chief of Public Affairs for National Park Service Mike Litterst told NBC News that the lapse of appropriations stemming from the government shutdown would not affect their ability to hold the event.

 "As is always the case, including the events during the shutdown now and in January of 2018, the Women's March will take place regardless of the lapse of appropriations, and the National Park Service and United States Park Police will ensure public safety and the protection of park resources during the event,” he said.